 Bare patches in the lawn can now be over-sown - providing the cause is firstly diagnosed.
 Use a general grass seed, unless you have a lawn that was sown with a fine mix.

 April is a good time to start feeding your lawn in the lawn maintenance and care programme.
 A fine day, with damp soil under the lawn will be ideal.
 Read our tips on Lawn Feeding.
-Feeding can then be carried on right through until the hot weather (Please) starts.
+Feeding - if necessary - can then be carried on right through until the hot weather (Please) starts.